 As the Infrastructure Planner, EnergyCo is responsible for ensuring that new network infrastructure is developed to connect a REZ to the existing grid.
-The Infrastructure Planner assesses and makes recommendations to the Consumer Trustee about Access Rights network infrastructure projects required for a REZ.
+The Infrastructure Planner assesses and makes recommendations to the Consumer Trustee about Access Rights Network infrastructure projects required for a REZ.

-To ensure that new network infrastructure is developed to connect the CWO to the existing grid, EnergyCo will lead the delivery of the CWO Transmission Project that includes running a competitive tender process to appoint a Network Operator to design, build, finance, operate and maintain the Access Rights Network.
+To ensure that new network infrastructure is developed to connect the REZ to the existing grid, EnergyCo will lead the delivery of the Transmission Projects that include running a competitive tender process to appoint a Network Operator to design, build, finance, operate and maintain the Access Rights Network.

-EnergyCo continues to work with TransGrid (as the NSW jurisdictional transmission planner) and coordinate the delivery of complementary upgrades to TransGrid's existing infrastructure network.
+EnergyCo continues to work with Transgrid (as the NSW jurisdictional transmission planner) and coordinate the delivery of complementary upgrades to Transgrid's existing infrastructure network.

-EnergyCo will also oversee the implementation and acts as the REZ Scheme Administrator of the CWO REZ Access Scheme, which will enable the granting of Access Rights.
+EnergyCo will also oversee the implementation and acts as the REZ Scheme Administrator of the REZ Access Schemes, which will enable the granting of Access Rights.